umd-lib/umd-web-static-files/README.md

 ## Kubernetes Configuration

-The following is an example of using the "umd-web-app-static-files" image in a Kubernetes configuration following the layout in ["k8s-new-app"](https://github.com/umd-lib/k8s-new-app).
+The following is an example of using the "umd-web-static-files" image in a Kubernetes configuration following the layout in ["k8s-new-app"](https://github.com/umd-lib/k8s-new-app).